APPLICATION DEADLINE (for FALL 2015): FRIDAY, APRIL 17TH

 - Download the sample visa application that we have compiled.
 It includes all required documents, in the order in which they will need to be in for the consulate.
 To the extent possible, please gather them all together, put them in this order, and then bring them/send them to the Office of Study Away.
 It's fine if some things (bank letter, passport photos, etc) come to us separately.
 We will put them where they belong in the application:

-- Download the LONG TERM visa application from the New York Italian Consulate's web site (NOT the Schengen short term application).
+- Download the LONG TERM visa application from the New York Italian Consulate's web site (NOT the Schengen short term application--go to the web site, click on "English" at the top, then click on the link to download the LONG TERM visa application).

 Complete the application, using the information that we have provided on the sample application that you downloaded above.
 Sign it in the presence of a notary.
 For Trinity students, there is a notary in the Office of Study Away.
 Non-Trinity students, you will need to find one on your campus or at a bank nearby.
 Note that there is one other item farther down on this list (student ID) which needs to be notarized, so you can have the visa application and student ID notarized at the same time.

 - Have EIGHT official passport photos taken